jecksolovyev/com.whitedoc.docs/docs/source/pages/howToWorkWithPlatform/mainApplication/templateList/templateManagement/documentManagementOnTemplate/fields/qes/download/downloadTheSignedData.rst

 You can also download multiple envelopes in bulk:

 1. Click the "Mailbox" button on the left sidebar.
-2. Select the envelopes you want to download (only completed envelopes can be downloaded).
+2. Select the envelopes you want to download.
 3. Click the More options (⋮) menu.
 4. Click the "Download envelopes" button and choose the option you need.